sevlabr/lox/README.md

 # Current status of the project

 Unfinished.
 I plan to do more things.
+For example:

+- Fix the way `twi` deals with environments, so the execution speed and some bugs will be fixed
+- Finish `bvm` implementation, as it does not support OOP yet

+I also have some ideas like adding new datatypes (arrays, hash maps) and other features.